tobias-firth/readme-generator/starter/readme.md

 * [Questions](#Questions)

 ## Description
-Using this, the user can generate a fully formatted readme with the information that they provide.
+This project allows the user to enter key information about a project, and it will be formatted into a readme

 ## Installation
 ~~~bash